 HARRISONBURG VA: (Rocktown Now) – Temperatures will climb into the low to mid thirties again today and Friday, allowing for a little additional melting of the snow and ice around the Shenandoah Valley.
 A strong cold front will bring snow to the west of the valley on Friday, and near blizzard conditions in the mountains.
 Several inches of snow will be possible in areas from Monterey to Franklin and Moorefield and areas to the west.
+A Winter Storm Warning has been issued for late Friday in Saturday for parts of the area.
 Here in the valley only light snow is expected.
 Behind the front, a strong pressure gradient is expected to bring gusty winds Friday night through Saturday morning.
 After the wind, extreme cold will stay through the weekend.

 The WSVA exclusive AccuWeather forecast for Harrisonburg and the Shenandoah Valley

-Sunday: very cold with clouds and sunshine.
-High 27.
+Sunday: very cold with times of clouds and sun.
+High 24.
 Winds light and variable.

-Monday: cloudy.
-High 33.
+Monday: cloudy and not as cold.
+High 35.
 Winds light and variable.

 Sunset today will be at 5:42 p.m.